datumorphism/datumorphism.github.io/content/wiki/machine-learning/basics/confusion-matrix.md

 #### Ratios, Scores, and More

-We also have some other definitions of ratios, please refer to the bottom left corner of the table on the wikipedia page linked in the references.
+We also have some other definitions of ratios, please refer to the bottom left corner of the table on the corresponding Wikipedia page linked in the references.

 We will only define the F1 score ($\mathrm F_1$) here.
 As a F-measure,